Table of Contents

 Here are some steps to prevent data breaches:

 • Use strong passwords and change them regularly.
 Be aware of the password you have saved in your browser.
 A data breach on the password saver will be catastrophic.
-This is why you should change them regularly to ensure that any data breach wont necessary affect your whole ecosystem online
+This is why you should change them regularly to ensure that any data breach won’t necessarily affect your whole ecosystem online

 • Keep your software up-to-date.
-Software updates are meant to fix vulnerability that were caught on the previous release.
-Thus once an exploit on a software has been know it can be used for malicious intent.
+Software updates are meant to fix vulnerabilities that were caught in the previous release.
+Thus once an exploit on software has been known it can be used for malicious intent.
 This is why it is advisable to always update your software to the latest version.

 • Be mindful of who has access to your personal information.
 Most of the scams online involves somebody you know who stole your information without your knowledge.
 They then go ahead and use that information to scam you.
-This sis how most of the info used for Sim swap is gathered
+This is how most of the info used for SIM swap is gathered

 • Regularly monitor your financial accounts for suspicious activity.
 This is especially important if you have a bank account.
-Some bank have insiders working with scammers to grift you your money.
-Be very vigilant and if you bank has a lot of scamming cases, you should consider moving to another secure financial institution
+Some banks have insiders working with scammers to grift you your money.
+Be very vigilant and if your bank has a lot of scamming cases, you should consider moving to another secure financial institution

 • Limit the amount of personal information that you share online.